The Dulas of Danville Tobacco

 Robert Dula ca. 1895

 The Dula family got their start in Lenoir, North Carolina, where Sidney Patterson and Jane Conley Dula and their ten children (five boys and five girls) owned and worked a tobacco farm.
 The Civil War devastated them, however, and so the family relocated to Wentzville, Missouri, a suburb of St. Louis, where they sought a chance to start over.
-Here, the eldest, Robert, taught school to supplement the family income.
-Eventually, however, his skills in tobacco called him back to work in a warehouse there, where several of his other brothers, including a twin, Adolphus, found work.
-His skills in choosing tobacco soon attracted the attention of J.T.
+The eldest son, George, nearly a man when the family moved, only stayed in Missouri a couple of years before returning to North Carolina where he remained the rest of his life.
+In Wentzville, the second eldest, Robert, taught school to supplement the family income.
+Eventually, however, his skills in tobacco called him back to work in a warehouse where several of his other brothers, including a twin, Adolphus, found work.
+His talent at selecting tobacco attracted the attention of J.T.
 Drummond, president of the Drummond Tobacco Company, who hired him as a salesmen.
 Brothers Adolphus, Sydney, and Caleb also found employment with the company based in St. Louis.

 Brothers Sydney and Caleb continued their employment under J.T.
 Drummond as leaf dealers and worked the markets between Henderson, North Carolina and Danville, spending some time in Henderson where Sidney met Gabriella Hart.
 The couple married in 1889.